MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 ### M365 sensitivity labels

 Power BI has a deep integration with Microsoft Information Protection (MIP) sensitivity labels, which enable organizations to have a single, integrated solution for DLP policy management, audit, and compliance across the Office suite.

 When sensitivity labels are enabled in Power BI:
 * Sensitive data, both in the Power BI service (GA) and in Power BI Desktop (Preview), can be classified and labeled using the same familiar Microsoft Information Protection sensitivity labels used in Office and in Azure Purview.
-* Governance policies can be enforced, even when Power BI content is exported to Excel, PowerPoint, PDF or .pbix files, to help ensure data is protected even when it leaves Power BI.
+* Governance policies can be enforced, even when Power BI content is exported to Excel, PowerPoint, PDF or *.pbix* files, to help ensure data is protected even when it leaves Power BI.
-* .pbix files can be encrypted according to MIP label policies when a MIP label is applied on the .pbix file in Desktop, ensuring that only authorized users can edit this file.
+* *.pbix* files can be encrypted according to MIP label policies when a MIP label is applied on the *.pbix* file in Desktop, ensuring that only authorized users can edit this file.
-* It's easy to classify and protect .pbix files just like it is done with Excel, Word, and PowerPoint files.
+* It's easy to classify and protect *.pbix* files just like it is done with Excel, Word, and PowerPoint files.
 With just two clicks, a file can be tagged according to its level of sensitivity, and, even further, be encrypted if it contains business-confidential data.
-* Excel workbooks automatically inherit the sensitivity labels when they connect to Power BI (Preview), making it possible to maintain E2E classification and apply protection when the Power BI dataset is analyzed in Excel.
+* Excel workbooks automatically inherit the sensitivity labels when they connect to Power BI (Preview), making it possible to maintain end-to-end classification and apply protection when the Power BI dataset is analyzed in Excel.
 * Sensitivity labels applied on Power BI reports and dashboards will be visible in the Power BI iOS and Android mobile apps.
 * Sensitivity labels will persist when a Power BI report is embedded in Teams, SharePoint, or a secure website (Preview).
 This helps organizations maintain classification and protection upon export when embedding Power BI content.
 * Label inheritance upon the creation of new content in the Power BI service ensures that the label applied on a dataset in the Power BI service will be applied on new content created on top of the dataset.
 * [Power BI admin scan APIs](/rest/api/power-bi/admin/workspaceinfo_getscanresult) can extract a Power BI artifact's sensitivity label, enabling Power BI and InfoSec admins to monitor labeling in the Power BI service and produce executive reports.
 * Power BI makes sure that only authorized users can change or remove labels with protection settings in the Power BI service.
 * Coming soon
-    * Power BI admin APIs to apply MIP labels to enable central teams to programmatically label content in the Power BI service.
+    * Power BI admin APIs for applying MIP labels to enable central teams to programmatically label content in the Power BI service.
     * Admins will be able to enforce applying labels on new or edited content with a mandatory label policy in the Power BI service (Preview).
     * Automatic downstream artifact labeling within the Power BI service.
-When a label on a dataset is applied or changed, the label will automatically be applied on all content connected to this artifact.
+When a label on a dataset is applied or changed, the label will automatically be applied on all downstream content connected to this artifact.

 See the [Microsoft Information Protection sensitivity label documentation in Power BI](../admin/service-security-sensitivity-label-overview.md) for additional details.

 ### Microsoft Cloud App Security (MCAS) for Power BI

-Microsoft Cloud App Security is one of the world's leading cloud access security brokers, named as leader in Gartner's Magic Quadrant for Cloud Access Security Broker (CASB) market.
+Microsoft Cloud App Security is one of the world's leading cloud access security brokers, named as leader in Gartner's Magic Quadrant for the Cloud Access Security Broker (CASB) market.
 Cloud app security is used to secure the use of cloud apps.
 It enables organizations to monitor and control, in real time, risky Power BI sessions such as user access from unmanaged devices.
 Security administrators can define policies to control user actions, such as downloading reports with sensitive information.

 With Cloud App Security, organizations can gain the following DLP capabilities:
 * Set real-time controls to enforce risky user sessions in Power BI.
 For example, if a user connects to Power BI from outside of their country, the session can be monitored by Cloud App Security's real-time controls, and risky actions, such as downloading data tagged with a "Highly Confidential" sensitivity label, can be blocked immediately.
 * Investigate Power BI user activity with Cloud App Security's activity log.
 The Cloud App Security activity log includes Power BI activity as captured in the Office 365 audit log, which contains information about all user and admin activities, as well as sensitivity label information for relevant activities such as apply, change, and remove label.
-Admins can leverage Cloud App Security'a advanced filters and quick actions for effective issue investigation.
+Admins can leverage Cloud App Security's advanced filters and quick actions for effective issue investigation.
 * Create custom policies to alert on suspicious user activity in Power BI.
 Cloud App Security's activity policy feature can be leveraged to define your own custom rules, to help you detect user behavior that deviates from the norm, and even possibly act upon it automatically, if it seems too dangerous.
 * Work with Cloud App Security's built-in anomaly detection.
 Cloud App Security's anomaly detection policies provide out-of-the-box user behavioral analytics and machine learning so that you are ready from the outset to run advanced threat detection across your cloud environment.
 When an anomaly detection policy identifies a suspicious behavior, it triggers a security alert.
-* Power BI admin role in Cloud App Security portal.
+* Power BI admin role in the Cloud App Security portal.
 Cloud App Security provides an app-specific admin role that can be used to grant Power BI admins only the permissions they need to access Power BI-relevant data in the portal, such as alerts, users at risk, activity logs, and other Power BI-related information.

 See [Using Microsoft Cloud App Security Controls in Power BI](../admin/service-security-using-microsoft-cloud-app-security-controls.md) for additional details.